 Following the Casual Male acquisition, we face execution risk on two fronts: (i) successful post-acquisition integration of Casual Male operations and (ii) on-schedule store openings as outlined in our licensing and joint venture agreements with Candie's, Inc. and EcKo Complex, LLC, respectively.
-It is possible that unforeseen pitfalls during the post-acquisition integration effort could adversely affect our core operation of operating branded outlet stores.
-In such an event, both sales and profit margins would be adversely impacted.
+It is possible that unforeseen pitfalls during the post-acquisition integration effort could adversely affect our historical operation of operating branded outlet stores as well as our ability to operate the Casual Male stores effectively.
+In such an event, the Company's anticipated revenue growth may not be realized and the expected profit margins may not be achieved, and therefore the Company may not reach the level of profitability anticipated by management in connection with the acquisition.
+In an extreme case, the historical levels of both sales and profit margins for the different businesses could also be adversely impacted.

 We may not succeed in our efforts to manage multiple brands in different channels of distribution.

 Several retailers have had problems executing a corporate strategy aimed at operating multiple brands in multiple channels.
 We have expertise in the outlet channel of distribution, but the Casual Male acquisition introduces operations in the specialty store and internet channels of distribution.
-We are now also responsible for all aspects of brand management with respect to the Casual Male brand, including advertising and promotion, and the servicing and merchandising of private label merchandise, which currently represent approximately 75% of Casual Male's merchandise inventory.
+We are now also responsible for all aspects of brand management with respect to the Casual Male brand, including advertising and promotion, and the servicing and merchandising of private label merchandise, which currently represent approximately 75-80% of Casual Male's merchandise inventory.
 Under the current operating model, this function is mostly the responsibility of the branded manufacturer.
+If the managing of multiple brands within multiple channels is poorly executed, the Company will not achieve its expected level of profitability, and could ultimately be compelled to eliminate the multiple brand strategy so that the organization may focus on a single brand strategy.